 Guard dispatch and grounding fees

-TELUS does not charge for standard Guard Response service for up to 4 dispatches in a rolling 12 month period.
+If you have the Guard Response add on, TELUS does not charge for Guard Response service for up to 4 dispatches in a rolling 12-month period.
 If you exceed this number of dispatches, fees may apply for additional dispatches.